© 2026 WFAE

 Mecklenburg Commissioner Vilma Leake

-Five of the eight Mecklenburg County Board of Commissioners incumbents running for reelection faced challenges in Tuesday's primary election, which, in the largely Democratic county, will almost certainly determine the eventual winners in November.
-And he incumbers appeared set to win reelection — except for longtime commissioner Vilma Leake.
+Five of the seven Mecklenburg County Board of Commissioners incumbents running for reelection faced challenges in Tuesday's primary election — which, in the largely Democratic county, will determine the eventual winners in November.
+And the incumbents all won reelection — except for longtime commissioner Vilma Leake.

-Here are the results, with almost 90% of precincts reporting.
+Here are the results, with all precincts reporting.

-• At Large: Ten Democratic candidates are running for the three at-large county commission seats, including incumbents Arthur Griffin, Leigh Altman and Yvette Townsend-Ingraham.
-All three incumbents held sizable leads Tuesday in the race, which sends the top-three vote winners on to the general election.
+• At Large: Ten Democratic candidates ran for the three at-large county commission seats, including incumbents Arthur Griffin, Leigh Altman and Yvette Townsend-Ingraham.
+All three incumbents won the primary Tuesday, in which the top three vote-getters advance.

 • None of the challengers cracked double-digit percentages.

 • District 2: It was a different story in District 2.
-That's where longtime commissioner Vilma Leake faces a well-funded challenge from Monifa Drayton, who picked up the influential Black Political Caucus of Charlotte-Mecklenburg endorsement.
-Drayton led Leake, 51.89% to 48.11%.
+That's where longtime commissioner Vilma Leake faced a well-funded challenge from Monifa Drayton, who picked up the influential Black Political Caucus of Charlotte-Mecklenburg endorsement.
+Drayton defeated Leake 51.9% to 48.1%.

 • District 3 Longtime commissioner George Dunlap, who was formerly the county commission chair, is being challenged by Phil Carey.
-Dunlap led with 81% of the vote.
+Dunlap won almost 81% of the vote.

-• District 1: Three Democrats — Jessica Finkel, Morris McAdoo, and Adam Pasiak—are vying for the District 1 seat in North Mecklenburg, open because commissioner Elaine Powell is leaving after her term ends.
-McAdoo led with 49% of the vote, followed by Finkel at 32.46% and Pasiak at 18.17%.
-The winner will face Republican Aaron Marin in November.
+• District 1: Three Democrats — Jessica Finkel, Morris McAdoo, and Adam Pasiak—were vying for the District 1 seat in North Mecklenburg, open because commissioner Elaine Powell is leaving after her term ends.
+McAdoo won with 49% of the vote, followed by Finkel at 32.64% and Pasiak at 17.96%.
+McAdoo will face Republican Aaron Marin in November.

 Ely Portillo has worked as a journalist in Charlotte for more than 15 years.
 Before joining WFAE, he worked at the UNC Charlotte Urban Institute and the Charlotte Observer.